-The Refugio Paz de las Aves is the best place for birding and photography tours in Mindo, each year more than 3000 visitors arrived to observe the Andean cock-of-the-rock, 5 species of Antpittas and more than 170 species of birds that our reserve has.
-The birding and photography tours in Mindo, Ecuador that we offer you include accommodation, transportation, food, guide, and the best place for birding and photography in Ecuador.
+The Refugio Paz de las Aves is the best place for birding and photography tours in Mindo, Ecuador, each year more than 3000 visitors arrived to observe the Andean cock-of-the-rock, 5 species of Antpittas and more than 186 species of birds.
+The birding and photography tours in Mindo, Ecuador that we offer you include accommodation, transportation, food, guide, and the best place for birding in Ecuador.

 Paz de las aves is a private reserve in Ecuador, created in 2005 by Angel Paz and his brother.
 Angel’s idea was to create a place for birdwatching and photography tours in Mindo – Ecuador. for several years, Refugio Paz de las Aves is working on farms’ rented which have been dedicated to agriculture and farming.

 But now, Refugio Paz de las Aves is paying to protect these areas.
 So, our future project (2021) is to buy the first farm for us, where, we can continue with the conservation of forests and birds in Mindo, Ecuador.
 This project will keep the birdwatching and photography tours for everyone who visit Ecuador.
 Your help for the Project can make our dream happen click here.The story of Refugio Paz de las Aves was related by Angel Paz.
 Who begins with the idea of tourism for birdwatching and photography in his mother’s farm.
 As you can image, his 6 brothers toll him many negative comments about the tourism. but he had hunger to grow, and commitment to create the best place for birdwatching and photography in Mindo – Ecuador.

 Story of Birdwatching and photography tour in Refugio Paz de las Aves